havokentity/SteamIconsFix/README.md

 ```
 - [Requests](https://docs.python-requests.org/en/master/user/install/#install)
 - [tqdm](https://github.com/tqdm/tqdm#installation)
+- [Python Steam](https://github.com/ValvePython/steam) [This is largely unused but I've added it as a requirement for future updates]

 This is downloaded and installed by the script if it is not already installed:
 - [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)